 -

 We don’t know exactly why endometriosis happens.
-At the moment, it looks like there is a lot of different reasons that people get endometriosis.
+We’re learning more all the time, but current research says there seems to be different reasons people get endometriosis.

 -